devxtua/dispatcher-hub/CONTRIBUTING.md

-# Contributing to GuacPanel
+# Contributing to DispatcherHub

-Thank you for considering contributing to GuacPanel!
+Thank you for considering contributing to DispatcherHub!
 We welcome contributions from the community.

 ## How to Contribute